corrode/corrode.github.io/content/blog/paradigms/index.md

 }
 ```

-Depending on your background, this code might either be straightforward or it
-might look like a a clown riding a unicycle on a minefield: unnecessarily
-dangerous and slightly irritating.

 Since the algorithm mutates the original array, the program's state changes
 throughout its execution, which demands a lot of mental gymnastics from the reader.

+Based on your experience, this code may seem either clear and simple, or it
+might look like a clown on a unicycle navigating a minefield: overly risky and
+somewhat perplexing.

-Nonetheless, I would probably have written a quicksort implementation like this
+Nonetheless, it is completely okay to write a quicksort implementation like that.
-when I started learning Rust.
-It's a very direct translation of what the
+It's a very direct translation of what the algorithm **does** on a lower level,
-algorithm **does** on a lower level, which is what I was used to from other
+which is what I was used to from other languages.
-languages.

 ### Functional Quicksort

-Here is an "immutable" version which doesn't use `mut` at all:
+Here is a more functional version which doesn't require mutation at all:

 ```rust
 pub fn quicksort<T: PartialOrd + Clone>(array: &[T]) -> Vec<T> {